terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-rtolap-research-note.md

 	When deciding which column(s) to use for partitioning, choose the right level of granularity.
 For example, should you partition by year, month, and day, or only by year and month?
 Choose a partitioning strategy that puts at least 256 MB of data in each partition, to take advantage of HDFS bulk I/O and Impala distributed queries.

-	Over-partitioning can also cause query planning to take longer than necessary, as Impala prunes the unnecessary partitions.
+	Over-partitioning(过度分区) can also cause query planning to take longer than necessary, as Impala prunes the unnecessary partitions.
 Ideally, keep the number of partitions in the table under 30 thousand.

 * Use smallest appropriate integer types for partition key columns.
 * Choose an appropriate Parquet/Kudu block size.